Housing Discrimination and Fair Housing Laws

 - There is only one type of housing that may lawfully exclude (not allow) children.
 Some housing is only for people who are 62 years old or older — Which means that every person who lives in this type of housing must be at least 62 years old or older.

 - Some housing is set aside for people who are aged 55 or older.
 This housing requires a certain amount of the residents to be at least 55 years old.
 As long as that amount is met, children and people younger than 55 can live in this kind of housing.
-However, if decided, they can choose to exclude children under 18 altogether and only allow persons 55 and older to rent or buy.
+They can choose to exclude children under 18 altogether and only allow persons 55 and older to rent or buy.

 It is illegal for housing providers to discriminate against you based on your sex/gender.
 This can include refusing to rent or sell to someone, or treating someone differently, because of their gender.